khsoh/kiosk-linux/README.md

 [instructions](https://help.ubuntu.com/community/Installation/FromUSBStick).

 3. Plug in the USB stick into your mini-PC and boot from it to install the Linux distribution Most of the the choices are fairly straight-forward.
+You might have to select the correct orientation from the multiple boot choices.

-4. During the setup should make user auto-login
+4. During the setup, select option to make user auto-login

 5. After setup has completed, reboot to autologin into graphical environment